Aaron193/GGui.js/README.md

 ## Installation

-To use GGui.js in your project, you can copy over the build file or import it through cnd:
+To use GGui.js in your project, can import the source code located within this directory at GGui.js.
+For TypeScript you can copy over the src/lib folder into your project.
+I plan to add this library to a proper cdn as well as include types.

 TODO: